dboyzhong/osquery/BUILD.md

 ### Tests

-To build with tests active, add `-DBUILD_TESTING=ON` to the osquery configure phase, then build the project.
+To build with tests active, add `-DOSQUERY_BUILD_TESTS=ON` to the osquery configure phase, then build the project.
 CTest will be used to run the tests and give a report.

 **Run tests on Windows**